adrians127/adrians127/README.md

 - 🎓 3nd-year Computer Science student at AGH University of Science and Technology

-- 🌱 I’m currently expanding my knowledge in **Java, Spring, Python, React**
+- 🌱 I’m currently expanding my knowledge in **Java, Spring, JavaScript/TypeScript, Angular, React**

 - 📫 How to reach me **adrianstahl.2@icloud.com**